Total Pageviews

 Halifax is the largest city (500,000 citizens) east of Montreal and it is the economic engine that drives this part of Canada with its transportation hub, many IT companies, head offices of large corporations, banking sector, shipyards, east coast Canadian Navy based here, tourism, etc

-With five universities within the city centre & being one of the oldest areas in North America you have a great mix of youthful energy / history
+With six universities within the city center plus being one of the oldest areas in North America you have a great mix of youthful energy / history

-These properties helped made Halifax prosperous.... but not all the trading with these ships were legal, but also for smuggling & privateering
+This area helped made Halifax very prosperous.... but not all the trading with these ships were legal, but also for smuggling and privateering

-But this just adds to the rich history & stories as a seaport 😄
+But this just adds to the rich history (for its stories) as a seaport 😄

 Some of the beautiful Victorian Homes located on Halifax peninsula